A CSS framework add-on to Bootstrap

 - Scrollbars are hidden by default and the page is set to

-which is added as the first direct child of the<header>
+.skip-to-contentwhich is added as the first direct child of the<header>and linked to<main id="content">. - The

 Variables